 To understand what God means in his Word, we must get to know God as deeply as we possibly can.
 We must know his heart and character and values.
 Related to this: a key way of knowing how someone will react in a new situation is to observe over a long period how he handles similar situations.
 So to understand how God will react to someone blaspheming the Spirit, let’s look at how he acted previously, after issuing other dire warnings:

-* The Law of God said no Moabite could ‘enter the assembly of the LORD, even down to the tenth generation’ (Deuteronomy 23:3) and yet Ruth, David’s great-grandmother, was a Moabite and became God’s chosen ancestress of the Messiah.
+* The Law of God said no Moabite could ‘enter into the Lord’s assembly; even to the tenth generation’ (Deuteronomy 23:3) and yet Ruth, David’s great-grandmother, was a Moabite and became God’s chosen ancestress of the Messiah.

-* “But whoever disowns me before men, I will disown him before my Father in heaven” (Matthew 10:33).
+* ‘But whoever denies me before men, him I will also deny before my Father who is in heaven.’
+(Matthew 10:33).
 The same Greek work here translated “disowns” is used several times in the original Scriptures to describe what Peter did to Jesus and twice to describe what the Jews did to Jesus (Acts 3:14-15) and yet full forgiveness was offered to them all (John 21:17-19; Acts 3:19).

 This overview helps us see the heart of God and know what he really means by harsh statements that seem to give no way out.
 Their very harshness is intended to move people to seek God so that he could relent.